isabella232/primetime.en/help/release-notes/tvsdk-3x-ios.md

 ## System and software requirements {#system-software-requirements}

-Before you download iOS 3.8, ensure your hardware, operating system, and application versions meet the following requirements listed below:
+Before you download iOS 3.8, ensure your hardware, operating system, and application versions meet the following requirements:

 Operating System: iOS 8.0 or later.